HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 | Project bundle | A bundle that contains project-level metadata files.
 This bundle does not contain data files. | computational biologists; biologists; | 1, 2, 3, 4 | ? |
 | Resource/Reference bundle | A bundle that contains reference data files used by the Data Processing Pipelines(?) and all related metadata files. | computational biologists; Data Processing Pipelines; | 4 | ? |

+The only bundle types that currently exist in the DSS are Primary and Secondary bundles.
+The remaining bundle types are proposed based on user needs and are described in more detail below.

+#### New Tertiary bundle

+Describe here...

+#### New Project bundle

+Describe here...

+#### New Resource/Reference bundle

+Should we call it "Resource" or "Reference"?
+Describe here...

 ### Acceptance Criteria [optional]

 *Acceptance criteria are the conditions that a RFC must satisfy to be accepted by users or other stakeholders.*

+1. Data consumers can make use of data from the DCP without knowing what a bundle is.
 1. DCP developers know what a "bundle" is including what is in a bundle and how bundles relate to one another.
-1. Data consumers can make use of data from the DCP without knowing what a bundle is.

 ### Unresolved Questions

-- *What aspects of the design do you expect to clarify further through the RFC review process?*
+*What aspects of the design do you expect to clarify further through the RFC review process?*
 1. What is the process for adding or adopting new bundle types?
 Changing current bundle types?
+1. What other bundle specifications should be included here, especially in light of the bundle type design RFC?

-- *What aspects of the design do you expect to clarify later during iterative development of this RFC?*
+*What aspects of the design do you expect to clarify later during iterative development of this RFC?*
 1. Does this informational RFC depend on mechanics of copy-forward?